 It is a polypeptide, made of 51 amino acids.
 It is essential for cell growth, metabolism, and glucose homeostasis.
 Insulin hormone is primarily secreted by beta cell in the pancreatic islets of Langerhans, although small amounts have also been detected in some central nervous system neurones.
 Glucagon and it could synergistically control the glycemic concentrations; with its anabolic technique, insulin hormone does the work of effective control and the other hand glucagon acting catabolically, homeostatically make available glycemic value for peripheral purposes.
 This attribute of insulin ultimately result in weight gain in the subject.
-The synthesis and levels of the hormone exerts an essential effect in the start and continuity of several prolong conditions because it modulates a extensive collecction of functional activities.
+The synthesis and levels of the hormone exerts an essential effect in the start and continuity of several prolong conditions because it modulates a extensive collection of functional activities.

-Circulating glucose levels control insul-hormon synthesis and release.
-Insul-hormon secretion cannot occur at glucose concentrations below 5 mmol; instead, insulin biosynthesis is stimulated by variations in glucose levels between 2-4 mmol.
+Circulating glucose levels control insulin hormone synthesis and release.
+Insulin hormone secretion cannot occur at glucose concentrations below 5 mmol; instead, insulin biosynthesis is stimulated by variations in glucose levels between 2-4 mmol.

 When food is consumed, beta cell insulin production increases and α cell glucagon production decreases, resulting in increased glucose metabolism and normal serum glucose levels.
-After secretion, circulating insul-hormon stimulates the liver, skeletal muscle cells, and adipocytes to store glucose as glycogen, which brings the blood glucose level back to normal.
+After secretion, circulating insuline hormone stimulates the liver, skeletal muscle cells, and adipocytes to store glucose as glycogen, which brings the blood glucose level back to normal.
 Insulin hormone not only promotes the uptake of glucose but also initiates lipogenesis and protein synthesis in skeletal muscle via an efficient pathway.

-Phosphates from ATP are transferred to special residues intracellularly by the insul-hormon receptors that are found in the plasma membrane through an enzymatic process.
-Insul-hormon binds to the alpha subunits, causing the beta branches to attach phosphate and activate the receptor's catalytic function.
+Phosphates from ATP are transferred to special residues intracellularly by the insulin hormon receptors that are found in the plasma membrane through an enzymatic process.
+Insulin hormon binds to the alpha subunits, causing the beta branches to attach phosphate and activate the receptor's catalytic function.
 Additionally, the activated receptor phosphorylates a number of intracellular proteins that control insulin metabolism, cell division-related gene expression, and cell growth.

 Physiological Roles of Insulin